spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ├── 4-terminate_EC2_instance.yml
 └── ansible-docker-test-playbook.yml
 ```
+Playbooks #1, #2 and #3 are described in [Ansible-Docker: 2-node EventFlow](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md) sample.
+Also _ansible-docker-test-playbook.yml_ is mentioned above.

-Playbook #4 will terminate EC2 instance created in this project.
+Playbook #4 will terminate EC2 instance(s) created in this project.
 This playbook is located under additional playbooks folder because its execution is optional.
+If needed, this playbook can be added at the end of main project playbook file,
+as the final play to be executed.

-You can remove instance(s) manually when all tests are completed and your instance(s) is no longer needed.
+Instance(s) can be removed manually when all tests are completed and no longer needed.
-This playbook also can be added at the end of main project-playbook file if needed as a last play to be executed.
-Please check next part about additional scripts generated and copied to the instance user home folder.
+Please check next section about additional scripts generated and copied to the instance user home folder.

 * [Terminate EC2 Instance](../../main/ansible/additional-playbooks/4-terminate_EC2_instance.yml) playbook.
 ```shell